-At Macy’s Garage, we restore Triumph TR2/3/4/250/6 sports cars on a time and materials basis.
+At Macy’s Garage, we restore Triumph TR2/3/4/250/6 sports cars exclusively on a time and materials basis.
 I wouldn't be able to sleep at night if I gave people a low price to set the hook or took short-cuts and produced a restoration that wouldn’t continue to look great and perform reliably for many years after completion.
 You'll find several shops that require huge payments up front, but we choose to invoice twice monthly for only the work that has been completed and parts that have been received.
 I wish I could tell you how many times I’ve heard about unfortunate folks who made big deposits and payments in advance, to places that never got around to working on their car, and then went bankrupt or disappeared in the middle of the night.
 Unfortunately, this happens far more often than you can imagine.
 Unless you're really close and can keep a watchful eye on everything, making payments in advance is something you should avoid like the plague.
 If you live on the far side of the USA as many of our clients do, we provide photos and detailed descriptions of everything on your invoice, so you'll know for sure that your restoration is moving forward.
 If you’re close by, we invite you to stop in as often as you’d like to check the progress.